Create age groups

 1. From the meet admin, go to **Levels** and select your level.

-2. Navigate to the **Competitions** section.
+2. Navigate to **Age Groups**.

-3. Click **Add Age Group**.
+3. Click **Add Competition**.

-4. Set the birth date range:
+4. Set the birth date window:

 5. Click **Save**.

-6. A new **competition** is automatically created for this age group.
+A new competition is created for this age group.
+Repeat to create additional age groups within the same level.

 | Field | Meaning | Example |

-| ------------------- | -------------------------------------------- | ------------ |
+| ------------------- | ------------------------------------------- | ----------------- |

-| Earliest birth date | Oldest gymnast born on or after this date | Jan 1, 2012 |
+| Earliest Birth Date | Gymnast must be born on or after this date | January 1, 2012 |

-| Latest birth date | Youngest gymnast born on or before this date | Dec 31, 2013 |
+| Latest Birth Date | Gymnast must be born on or before this date | December 31, 2013 |

-A gymnast born March 15, 2012 would qualify because their birth date falls between Jan 1, 2012 and Dec 31, 2013.
+A gymnast born March 15, 2012 is eligible because their birth date falls between January 1, 2012 and December 31, 2013.
+Age is shown for display purposes only and is not used in scoring or ranking.

-### Open-ended ranges
+### Open-ended windows

 You can leave one boundary empty: